El Salvador Celebrations. El Salvador Holidays and Traditions

 Holy week in El Salvador.
 Photo by: @CentAm_Beauty

-The day of the cross combines religion and indigenous traditions in El Salvador.
+The Day of the Cross combines Salvadoran religion and indigenous traditions.
 For some Salvadorans, this day marks the beginning of the rainy season or winter; they use this day to give thanks for the upcoming harvest season.
 On the other hand, religious people use this day to give thanks and to protect the family from the devil.
-Visit our day of the cross page to get more information on this holiday.

 This day marks the anniversary of the Legion of Liberty; it was created by General Manuel Jose Arce in 1824.
 Soldier day commemorates the courage, commitment, and love for the country shown by the men and women who have sworn to defend it.
 In many cities across the country, you will see parades and special events showing appreciation to all current and previous Salvadoran soldiers.